-Do you ever wonder how you can make your Thanksgiving more meaningful?
+Do you ever wonder about making Thanksgiving meaningful?
 Let’s see what John and his friends discovered; (excerpt from my upcoming book, “I Don’t Have Depression.”)

-“On Saturday evening, we all met to plan our Thanksgiving.
+“On Saturday evening, we all met to plan for Making Thanksgiving Meaningful.
 When I reached Starbucks, Laila, Raj, and Maria were already there.
 They already had their coffee so I went to order.
 While I was standing in line, Martin entered the store.
 He joined me after saying hi to the gang.
 I asked him “what’s new?”
 He told me that he was looking forward to sharing some cool stuff with the group.

 We got our coffees and joined the team.
 As soon as we sat down, I asked Martin, “What was so exciting you wanted to share?’